PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/merchandise-returns/edit-merchandise-returns.md

 _Successful update._
 - If there is a deletion attempt from the Return Package list, when only 1 item is in the list, the UI will be prompted with the message:<br>
 _You need at least one product._

+## Multistores compatibility

+Merchandise Editing functionality is separately maintained by each separate multistore shop.
+It means, that all the Merchandise Returns and Orders are managed separately in each multistore, by switching the Multistore Switcher to the appropriate shop. _All Shops_ view context is also available, it is comfortable to see all the Merchandise Returns in one list from all the shops.